Jabulani-N/holbertonschool-higher_level_programming/python-test_driven_development/README.md

 - remove any checks for `b is None`

 - in **test** text file, ensure it expects tests with an empty b section to run normally

+## Task 1

+### Known Issues

+does not check to ensure all lists in matrix matrix are of same length

+potential solutions:

+- create a list of lengths of matrix's contents, and ensure each item is the same

+tests are not comprehensive